Overview

 In March 2019, Fisker announced its intention to launch a pure electric SUV, which was later named the Fisker Ocean.
 The Fisker Ocean concept vehicle was launched at the 2020 Consumer Electronics Show in Las Vegas.
 The ‘production-intent’ version of the new Fisker electric SUV was launched in November 2021 at the Los Angeles Motor Show.

-The Fisker Ocean (launch edition) can be reserved in the UK for US$ 250.
-Deliveries are expected in 2023.
-The company has so far received just under 20,000 global reservations for the Fisker Ocean.
-The EV will be available in four variants, to include the Fisker Ocean One (launch edition), Fisker Ocean Extreme, Fisker Ocean Ultra, Fisker Ocean Sport.
+The EV will is available in four variants, to include: the Fisker Ocean One (launch edition), Fisker Ocean Extreme, Fisker Ocean Ultra and the Fisker Ocean Sport.
 However, not all variants will be available in the UK in 2023.
 The Fisker Ocean One will be limited to 5,000 units globally.
-The EV will be manufactured in Graz, Austria.
+The EV is being manufactured in Graz, Austria.

-The pure electric Fisker Ocean has an estimated WLTP range between 270 miles to 390 miles.
-Except for the Sport variant, all other variants are all-wheel drive (AWD).
-The Sport is front-wheel drive (FWD).
-The Fisker EV has a full-length SolarSky roof as standard, which combines as a sunroof and also a solar energy generator to further enhance the zero-emission range of the electric vehicle.
+The Fisker EV has a full-length SolarSky roof as standard, which combines as a sunroof and also a solar energy generator to further enhance the zero-emission electric range.
 The SolarSky is expected to produce between 1,500 to 2,000 additional zero-emission miles per year.
+Fisker is not the only EV manufacturer taking advantage of solar generation.
+Two other notable models are the all-electric Lightyear One and the Sion Solar Electric Car.

 ‘Sustainability’, the core brand theme is encapsulated in the choice of materials used for the pure electric SUV.
-The EV is designed to be the most ‘sustainable SUV on earth’ including a vegan interior, recycled plastics bottles, repurposed rubber waste, worn-out t-shirts and abandoned fishing nets!
+The EV is designed to be the most ‘sustainable SUV on earth’, including a vegan interior, recycled plastics bottles, repurposed rubber waste, worn-out t-shirts and abandoned fishing nets!
+In terms of practicality, the five-door five-seats EV does not offer a frunk or a glove box.
+However, the boot space is 476 L.

 PROS | CONS |